FranciscoSouza/vesselproject/Readme.md

 More details about PostGis and Timezone can find in this site http://shisaa.jp/postset/postgis-and-postgresql-in-action-timezones.html

-## Problem to get data
-Iniatially I was considering to use a custon query on LocaleRepository.java that extends Repository spring.
-This strategy is good to save time for many methods that don't need to be coded again (findById, getId, etc) and in my case, brings the possibility to write a custon query.
-But I faced some problems due a complex query that use some postgis extension.
+Initially, I was considering to use a custom query on LocaleRepository.java that extends Repository spring.
+This strategy is good to save time for many methods that don't need to be coded again (findById, getId, etc) and in my case, brings the possibility to write a custom query.
+But I faced some problems due a complex query that uses some postgis extension.

 Commented code about custon query
 ![repository](img/coderepository.png)